English Sparkling Wine

 English Sparkling Wine - the perfect match to a Full English Breakfast | © bibendum-wine.co.uk

-1. The country now boasts multiple producers of top quality sparkling wine that is snapping at the heels of Champagne.
+1. England now boasts multiple producers of top quality sparkling wine that is snapping at the heels of Champagne.
 Some Champagne producers have even set up production across the channel.
+The most notable being Taittinger who launched Domaine Evremond in Kent in 2015.
 Being relatively new, the English producers don't have the depth or volume of reserve wine that the Champagne houses have to add depth and complexity to their non-vintage offerings, but are still very impressive.

 2. Given the small production and high domestic demand, it’s not always the easiest wine to find.
 But, given what this tiny little nation has contributed to the wine world as we know it today there’s almost a sense of duty to try some English wine.